stat545ubc-2023/mda-hhauch/Milestone 2/mini-project-2.md

 <!------------------------- Write your answer here ---------------------------->

+### Reflecting on task 1

-Based on the summarizing and graphing activities I am closer to answering the research question.
+Based on the summarizing and graphing activities I am closer to answering the research questions.
 In the summarizing results for all questions we can see that there is a difference in these nuclei attributes between patients with metastatic cancer and benign cancer.
 We can visualize this differences in the graphs produced.
 For example, for